scorum/scorum/doc/betting_asserts.md

 * Assert Exception "Cannot cancel markets after game was started" -- raises when try to remove markets from game which status is "started" (status changes to "started" after game start_time was reached)

 ## post_game_results_operation
+* Assert Exception "Wincase '${w}' is invalid" -- raises when one of passed wincases is invalid
 * Assert Exception "Account \"${1}\" must exist." -- raises when account with name op.moderator doens't exists
 * Assert Exception "User '$(op.creator)' isnt a betting moderator" -- raises when try to post game results by non-betting_moderator account
 * Assert Exception "Game with uid '${op.uid}' doesn't exist" -- raises when there is no game with passed uid